QubizSolutions/InternshipCourses/Angular2/angular2.md

 In Angular 2 any element of a web application can be a component.

-Components are the main of building elements and logic on the page.
+Components are the main building blocks for building elements and logic on the page.

 Component example: